open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 # Social Media API Proxy Progress

-## Project Status: Migration Phase
+## Project Status: Post-Migration Phase

-The project is transitioning from Cloudflare Workers to Deno Deploy to improve compatibility with the twitter-api-v2 library.
+The project has successfully migrated from Cloudflare Workers to Deno Deploy, improving compatibility with the twitter-api-v2 library.
 We've implemented a platform-agnostic architecture that makes it easier to adapt the service for other social media platforms beyond Twitter.
-The core infrastructure, authentication system, API endpoints, and middleware have been implemented.
+The core infrastructure, authentication system, API endpoints, and middleware have been implemented and are now running on Deno Deploy.

 ## What Works